chaschev/bear/README.md

 # Welcome the Bear!

-Bear is a lightweight framework deployment tool for Java.
+Bear is a lightweight framework and a deployment tool for Java.
 It's main goal is to make your deployment a programming task by using OOP, static types and fluent programming techniques which one find in many modern languages and libraries.
 Bear first started as a Capistrano clone, but then grew into a different project.

 Bear is in it's early development stages now.
 Questions, concerns?
 Just drop me a line at chaschev@gmail.com.